bjsi/SuperMemoAssistant.Plugins.MouseoverElement/README.md

 ### Usage

-Hover over links to glossary terms to open them in a popup window within SuperMemo.
+Hover over links to other elements to open them in a popup window within SuperMemo.

 ### Configuration